National AR Points Series:

 A) Yes - a ROAR sleeveless fleece race top and ROAR Buff is included as part of your entry for the first 500 entries.

-Exact Size top may not be possible for Late Entries - Priority will be given to those that enter before 31st August
+Exact Size top may not be possible for Late Entries - Priority will be given to those that enter early

 Q) Can you let me know if there is a map available which shows the route on it?

 A) The route map is posted on the home page of the web site

 Maps of the route will be on display at race check-in.

 Route is clearly marked with arrows and it is your responsibility to follow the signed route for your particular race.

 Q) Is there a lower age limit for the event?